Superbition/Celestte-Docs/docs/using_voltis/validation.md

 ## Redirecting with Errors

 Sometimes your data may pass validation and be completely correct in the format your applications expects, but there may be a time where you need to perform more complex checks and actions once your data is valid.
-So, that is why Polyel allows you to redirect with errors which in the end you can treat them the same as if they were errors coming from the validator.
+So, that is why Voltis allows you to redirect with errors which in the end you can treat them the same as if they were errors coming from the validator.

 ```
 return redirect('/payment/trading')->withErrors([